top of page

 Maundy Thursday is the service in which we recall and celebrate the night Christ instituted a New Covenant with His Church during the Last Supper.

 The service ends in a somber tone as we relive the betrayl and arrest of Jesus in the Garden of Gethsemane.
 It is from this garden that Christ is led away to his trial and crucifixion.
-The service ends with the stripping of the Altar and all ornaments from the church.
-The vigil candle (which burns all year) is removed as the sacrament, which is normally reserved in the aumbry behind the altar, is removed and reserved in Side Chapel.
-The lights are then lowered and the congregation exits in silence, but the service does not end.
+The service ends with the the vigil candle (which burns all year) being removed as the sacrament, which is normally reserved in the aumbry behind the altar, removed and reserved in the side chapel.
+The lights are then lowered and the congregation exits in silence, but the service does not end..

 The Altar of Repose